carmenng/carmenng/README.md

 - Founder, [AI East West](https://ai-eastwest.github.io/)

-**Currently** developing a **trilingual digital book** on intercultural responsible AI with a Japan-based university – and **seeking collaborators and interviewees** working on AI in education, companionship, history, and art.
-If that's you, let's connect.
+**Currently** developing a **trilingual digital book** on intercultural responsible AI with a Japanese university – and **seeking collaborators and interviewees** working on AI in education, companionship, history, and art.
+If that's you or you know someone suitable, let's connect.

 📫 carmen.ng@tum.de · [LinkedIn](https://linkedin.com/in/ngcarmen) · [book a coffee](https://calendly.com/meet-carmen-ng/20min)